DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 # Summary
 [summary]: #summary

-Introduce a new target-specific calling convention `aarch64-indirect-return`, which will pass the first argument as-if it was an indirect result location pointer (that is, through the `x8` register).
+Introduce a new target-specific calling convention `aarch64-indirect-return`, which will pass the first argument as if it was an indirect result location pointer (that is, through the `x8` register).
 This would make it possible for Rust to interoperate with C++ functions that return non-trivial C++ objects on `aarch64`.

 # Motivation
 [motivation]: #motivation